browserengineering/book/book/graphics.md

 next: text
 ...

-Once a web browser has downloaded a web page, it has to show that web page to the user.
+A web browser doesn't just download web page; it also has to show that page to the user.
 Since we're not savages,[^1] we browse the web through a graphical user interface.
 How?
-In this chapter I'll equip my toy browser with a graphical user interface.
+In this chapter we'll equip the toy browser with a graphical user interface.

 [^1]: For most of 2011, I mostly used the command-line `w3m` browser.
 It